-The Diploma of Youth Work and Certificate IV in Alcohol and Other drugs will provides students theories, models, interventions and practical skills within the area of youth work and alcohol and other drugs.
+The Diploma of Youth Work is a specific pathway for Certificate of Youth Work graduates.
+It will provide students with theories, models, interventions and practical skills within the area of youth work.

 In this course, you will develop an understanding of issues affecting disadvantaged and diverse young people, and gain the skills you'll need to work with young people and their families.